What is Bradshaw (Gwion Gwion) rock art?

 Who is Bradshaw?
 Who are the Gwion Gwion?

-Gwion art written history only begins in 1891, when pastoralist Joseph Bradshaw became the first European to discover this stylish rock art, which became pop- ularly known as the Bradshaws.
+Gwion art written history only begins in 1891, when Melbournian pastoralist Joseph Bradshaw became the first European to discover this stylish rock art after exploring land he had been granted in the Kimberley.
+The art later became popularly known as the Bradshaws.

 Gwion Gwion, or just Gwion, is a name derived from one of the Aboriginal beliefs in the Kimberley that explains their origins.
 Grahame Walsh had heard stories that Aboriginal people believed the paintings were made by the Gwion Gwion, a long-beaked bird that pecks at rock faces to catch insects and sometimes draws blood.